 Recovery room management

-This level emphasizes the theoretical background, subject material and clinical practice of the subspecialties of anesthesiology.
+The CA-2 curriculum emphasizes the theoretical background, subject material and clinical practice of the subspecialties of anesthesiology.
 Each resident is assigned to a series of rotations that guarantees adequate exposure at the consultant level of practice within the subspecialties of:

-Pediatric anesthesia (Children's Hospital of Pittsburgh)
+Pediatric anesthesia (Children's Hospital of Pittsburgh of UPMC)

 Critical care medicine